Intestacy rules

 Who else is not entitled to inherit under the rules of intestacy?

-There are a number of people who are not entitled to inherit from the estate under the rules of intestacy.
+Several people are not entitled to inherit from the estate under the rules of intestacy.
 These include unmarried partners or partners not in a civil partnership (this includes divorced or legally separated partners), relations by marriage, friends and carers.
 However, a deed of variation can be created and agreed upon by all beneficiaries to decide how the estate should be divided when no will is in place.

 What does an intestacy solicitor do?